mathesar-foundation/mathesar-website/software-engineer.md

 %}

 {% capture capture_1 %}
-Mathesar uses and manipulates Postgres schemas, primary keys, foreign keys, constraints and data types.
+Mathesar uses and manipulates Postgres **schemas, primary keys, foreign keys, constraints and data types**.

-So any configuration you do in the UI will reflect directly in your Postgres databases.
+So any configuration you do in the UI will **reflect directly in your Postgres databases**.
 Nothing will prevent you from working with the same data in other tools outside of Mathesar.

-All the same data integrity safeguards you set up via the Mathesar UI will still apply.
+All the same **data integrity safeguards** you set up via the Mathesar UI will still apply.
 {% endcapture %}

 {% include feature.html
     header='BUILT ON POSTGRES'
     title='Use Postgres directly'
     content=capture_1
+    image='assets/use-postgres-directly.png'
 %}

 {% capture capture_2 %}

-Proprietary products can keep you locked in their ecosystem.
-This can make it difficult to integrate or migrate your disparate data sources.
+**Proprietary products** can keep you locked in their ecosystem.
+This can make it **difficult to integrate or migrate your disparate data sources**.

 If you decide to move away, you could lose data.

-Mathesar is self-hosted – giving you full control over your system and your data.
+Mathesar is **self-hosted** – giving you **full control over your system and your data**.
 You can integrate with other Postgres-friendly tools.

 {% endcapture %}